Terms and Policies

 - What happens if we got the price wrong.
 It is always possible that, despite our best efforts, some of the products we sell may be incorrectly priced.
 We will normally check prices before accepting your order so that, where the product’s correct price at your order date is less than our stated price at your order date, we will charge the lower amount.
 If the product’s correct price at your order date is higher than the price stated to you, we will contact you for your instructions before we accept your order.
 If we accept and process your order where a pricing error is obvious and unmistakeable and could reasonably have been recognised by you as a mispricing, we may end the contract, refund you any sums you have paid and if we so require, arrange for the return of any product to which this subclause applies at our expense but with your understanding of the situation and assistance in our being given the opportunity to collect the product

-- When you must pay and how you must pay.
-We accept payment with Mastercard, Visa and American Express.
-Unless we have agreed that you can make payment under our Multi-Pay arrangement, you must pay for the products in full before we dispatch them.
-We will not charge your credit or debit card until we dispatch the products to you.
+- When you have to pay and how you have to pay.
+We accept payments with Mastercard, Visa, American Express, PayPal, Klarna or Stripe.
+You must pay for the products in full before we ship them.
+We will not charge your credit or debit card until we ship the products to you.

 - Credit and debit card chargebacks.
 Credit and debit card providers may allow you to reverse a transaction on your card under a process referred to as “chargeback”.
 There are specified grounds upon which chargeback may be available, such as goods that are supplied to you not being as described or being defective, or non-delivery of goods.
 If you submit a claim for a chargeback which is not justified in the circumstances, then without prejudice to our other rights, you will be liable to pay us, within 28 days following the date of the chargeback, for the following amounts: (i) where products to which the chargeback relates have been delivered to you, an amount equal to any sum repaid by our bank as a result of the chargeback claim; (ii) the amount of any charges made to us by our, or your, bank or payment processor or card issuer in connection with the unjustified chargeback; (iii) all our other reasonable costs, losses and expenses incurred in connection with the unjustified chargeback.